-It is now quite common for international arbitrators to ask parties to produce the documents not only in hard copy but also in an electronic version.
+It is now quite common for international arbitrators to ask parties to produce the documents not only in hard copy but also in an imaged version (searchable pdf or tif) on a CD Rom.
+The same applies incidentally also written submissions, witness statements and expert reports.
 The use of modern technology makes large files easier to work with and readily transportable.